eda-ricercatore/gulyas-scripts/notes/python.md

 + Use case with test code:
 	- Test code can be placed in modules and imported by users.
-	- The test code is wrapped with an **if-else** statement, such that the test code would only execute when running as the main program.
+	- The test code is wrapped with an **if-else** statement, such that the test code would only execute when running as the main program
+		\cite[Chapter 7, section on "Execution as the Main Program," pp. 146-147]{Beazley2009}.